Demographics of the Socialist Federal Republic of Yugoslavia: 1940s and 1950s

 After World War II, around 250,000 Germans and Italians were expelled or fled from the country, fearing reprisals, their property confiscated, in the events known as the expulsion of Germans after World War II and Istrian–Dalmatian exodus, the latter in the newly annexed areas in Istria and Rijeka, as well as from Dalmatia.
 Hundreds (several thousands, according to some estimates) were summarily killed in the process.
-The same befell Hungarians, although to a much lesser extent, who faced summary executions in Vojvodina.
+The same befell Hungarians, who faced mass murders in Vojvodina.
+Modern estimates vary about 35 000 - 40 000 Hungarians killed.
 After the war, however, free education in the native languages of the minorities were guaranteed by the Communist constitution.

 During the era of Tito–Stalin split, many Hungarians (who in 1953 made up around 25% of the population in Vojvodina) were sympathetic towards the Hungarian People's Republic, and the words of Radio Budapest spread among the villagers.